Brian Wilson's Pet Sounds Tour Featuring Al Jardine and Blondie Chaplin at the Xcite Center, Parx Casino, Bensalem, PA, November 3, 2018

 I don't know why he was not part of the permanent on-stage ensemble but Chaplin did not make his appearance until several songs into the evening.
 He played guitar and sang Carl Wilson's "Feel Flows," a welcome obscurity from Surf's Up, and also "Sail On Sailor," his most significant contribution during his brief tenure with the band.
 Chaplin then left the stage and did not return until late in the show to play guitar and sing backup.

 Then came all thirteen tracks of Pet Sounds in order.
-Even though the Wrecking Crew was not on hand this solid stage outfit supplied many of the nuances from Wilson's original recording sessions including wood blocks, barking dogs, train whistles, kazoos and more.
-They came as close as they could to replicating Wilson's intricate arrangements from the original LP.
+Even though the Wrecking Crew was not on hand Wilson's solid stage outfit supplied many of the nuances from his original recording sessions including wood blocks, barking dogs, train whistles, kazoos and more.
+The band came as close as they could to replicating Wilson's intricate arrangements from the original 1966 LP.

 For most of the rest of their classic album the fans provided appreciative applause but they did not react as you would expect them to for one of the most critically acclaimed rock records of all time.